tcltk/tcl/doc/markdown/clock.md

 1. If the string contains a **%s** format group, representing seconds from the epoch, that group is used to determine the date.

 2. If the string contains a **%J**, **%EJ** or **%Ej** format groups, representing the Calendar or Astronomical Julian Day Number, that groups are used to determine the date.
-Note, that in case of **%EJ** or **%Ej** format groups, representing the Julian Date with time fraction, this groups may be used to determine the date and time.
+Note that in case of **%EJ** or **%Ej** format groups, representing the Julian Date with time fraction, this groups may be used to determine the date and time.

 3. If the string contains a complete set of format groups specifying century, year, month, and day of month; century, year, and day of year; or ISO8601 fiscal year, week of year, and day of week; those groups are combined and used to determine the date.
 If more than one complete set is present, the one at the rightmost position in the string is used.